MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strtok-strtok-l-wcstok-wcstok-l-mbstok-mbstok-l.md

 Locale to use.

 *context*<br/>
-Points to memory used to store the internal state of the parser so that the parser can continue from where it left off during subsequent calls.
+Points to memory used to store the internal state of the parser so that the parser can continue from where it left off the next time you call **wcstok**.

 ## Return Value